silverbulletmd/silverbullet/website/Getting Started.md

 ## Getting started
-The best way to get a good feel for what SilverBullet is like to use is to get your hands dirty.
-Not literally, that would be disgusting — wash your hands _before_ using SilverBullet please, keyboards are gross enough already, and before you say “but I’m using this on mobile” — don’t even get me started on mobile phone screens.

-After your hands are properly washed, here are some things for you to try:
+The best way to get a good feel for what SilverBullet is to immediately start playing with it.
+Here are some things for you to try:

 * Click on the page picker (book icon) icon at the top right, or hit `Cmd-k` (Mac) or `Ctrl-k` (Linux and Windows) to open the **page switcher**.
   * Type the name of a non-existent page to create it.